 Non-directed energy is when those near me benefit from my healing power.
 Often people don’t know what it is; I didn’t realise I was doing it either and leave being near me happy.
 This explained why people and animals unknown to me sit by near, smile and go.

-Wild animals that otherwise would frighten humans, when I am in their presence, I say hello and move on: grizzly bears, wolves, coyotes, hare, birds and others.
+Wild animals when in their presence seem to move by me effortlessly without my disturbing their moment (or mine): I say hello each moves on: bears, wolves, coyotes, hare, birds, and others.